naveengoyal1503/autoplugin-ai/plugins/Affiliate_Coupon___Deal_Aggregator/README.md

 ## Description

-Affiliate Coupon & Deal Aggregator helps WordPress site owners monetize by aggregating affiliate coupons and deals from various sources.
-Easily add, manage, and display coupons with affiliate tracking to boost your revenue.
+This plugin aggregates coupon and deal RSS feeds from multiple providers, automatically integrates your affiliate tracking parameters into coupon links, and displays them in a clean, mobile-friendly list.
+It enables bloggers, affiliate marketers, and ecommerce websites to monetize through affiliate commissions by offering their visitors a curated collection of active coupons and deals.

 ## Features

-- Easy coupon management via admin settings page
-- Supports coupon title, code, link, and description
+- Import and aggregate multiple coupon/deal RSS feeds
+- Automatically append affiliate tracking parameters to links
+- Limit displayed coupons for performance
-- Shortcode `[affiliate_coupons]` to display coupons anywhere
+- Shortcode support to easily embed coupons anywhere
-- Sanitize and validate coupon data
+- Admin settings page for managing feeds and affiliate ID
-- Responsive simple UI for coupon display
+- Clean and responsive coupon display
-- Affiliate link support with `nofollow` for SEO best practices

 ## Installation

-1. Download the `affiliate-coupon-deal-aggregator.php` plugin file.
-2. Upload it to your WordPress `/wp-content/plugins/` directory.
+1. Upload the plugin file to the `/wp-content/plugins/` directory or install via WordPress plugin uploader.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to the "Affiliate Coupons" menu in the WordPress admin to configure coupon feed URLs and your affiliate ID.
+4. Save settings.

 ## Setup

-1. Go to the new menu **Coupon Aggregator** in the WordPress admin.
-2. Add coupons by filling in the coupon title, optional code, affiliate link, and description.
-3. Save changes.
+- Enter each coupon or deal RSS feed URL you want to aggregate, one per line.
+- Specify your affiliate tracking parameter (e.g., `affid=1234`) to automatically append to all coupon URLs.
+- Save the settings.

 ## Usage

-- Insert the shortcode `[affiliate_coupons]` into any post, page, or widget to display the coupons.
+- Use the shortcode `[acda_coupons]` in any page or post to display the aggregated coupon list.
-- Coupons are displayed in a clean list with clickable affiliate links.
+- The plugin will fetch the latest coupons from configured feeds and show them with your affiliate links.

-## Monetization
+## Monetization Notes

-The plugin can be offered for free with a potential pro upgrade adding automatic coupon imports, advanced affiliate tracking, and custom layouts, providing additional value to users and recurring revenue.
+- The plugin uses a freemium concept where the basic feed aggregation and affiliate linking are free.
+- You can extend the plugin later with premium features like automatic affiliate link cloaking, detailed analytics, or sponsored coupon slots.

 ## Support

-For support, open an issue on the plugin's GitHub or contact the developer.

----
+For any issues or feature requests, please contact the plugin author or contribute on the plugin's repository.